steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 ## Stage 0 - Validate Environment
-Copy `ocp.env.sample` to `ocp.env` and update with your lab credentials
+Copy `ocp.env.sample` to `ocp.env` and update with your lab/admin/kubeadmin credentials

 Then validate that our OCP credentials are correct and copies any other GIT repos
 ```